AndreBaltazar8/ablac/docs/programmable-builds.md

 directly by that function, and may not be stored, returned, captured, or passed on; export validation rejects those escape shapes.
 The manifest records the C calling convention, scalar signature, call lifetime, forbidden retention, and forbidden unwind.
-Typed class handles and actual panic containment remain.
+Typed class handles and checked-containment support on more targets remain.

 ## Direction